150 Years of Jewish Community

 Hours:

-Admission to the Long Island Jewish History Museum is free and covered under the suggested donation for entrance to the Holocaust Memorial and Tolerance Center.
+Admission to the Long Island Jewish History Museum is free and brought to you by

 photo: Jewish Brotherhood of Kings Park, 1923